When a loved one dies, their assets and their heirs must be identified. This process is called probate.

 The probate process also ensures that the estate pays all of its outstanding debts.
 Depending on a case’s complexity, probate lawyers provide varying amounts of legal advice during the probate process.

-Because the amount of needed advice changes from case to case, it’s not easy to give an average probate lawyer cost.
+Because the amount of needed advice changes from case to case, it’s not easy to give an average cost of a probate lawyer.
 Some probate attorneys bill by the hour, and some charge a flat fee.

 So how much does a probate lawyer cost in Texas?
 The answer is that it varies.

-Below, the probate lawyers at The Zimmerman Law Firm will discuss some factors to consider when deciding to hire a probate attorney.
+Below, the probate lawyers at The Zimmerman Law Firm will discuss some factors to consider when deciding to hire a probate lawyer.
 If you have questions, please contact us today.

 What Factors Affect the Cost of Probate?